Collections Agents: The Collector Behind the Agency Logo

 Are collections agents regulated?

 Consumer collections agents in the US operate under FDCPA (15 USC 1692).
 Commercial B2B collectors are outside FDCPA scope but subject to FTC Act Section 5, state UDAP/UDAAP statutes, and state commercial collection licensing (Texas, Washington, New York, and others).
-International collectors operate under the debtor jurisdiction's commercial framework.

 How do creditors evaluate individual collectors?

 Ask for seven metrics in writing: right-party contact rate, promise-to-pay conversion, PTP kept rate, net liquidation rate, cost per dollar collected, average days to first contact, and dispute resolution time.
-An agency that discloses these at the collector or desk level is measuring the work seriously.

 A creditor should evaluate the collector behind the logo, not just the logo.
 Place a case for collector-level diligence and caseload discipline within one business day.